Stacie Orrico (album): Critical reception

 Stacie Orrico received generally positive reviews from music critics.
-Steve Losey from Allmusic rated the album three stars out of five.
+Steve Losey from AllMusic rated the album three stars out of five.
 He pointed out about Orrico that "vocally the opus stretches her talents by delving into several tempo and mood changes that the 17-year-old embraces like a seasoned veteran."
 He also said that "the astounding thing about the disc is that the grooves drip of dance floor sweat, maturity, and soulfulness while maintaining integrity and purity from America's newest diva/role model."
 PopMatters noted that on her second album, "Orrico knows what she can do – excellent melodic pop – and doesn't try to push any boundaries.
 At this time in her young career, this clear path is a benefit."
 While the online magazine felt that a "couple of weaker, moderate-tempo songs prevent Stacie Orrico from matching Genuine, it declared the album a "well-crafted and focused" project, complimenting it for its "solid melodies and songs."

 Billboard remarked that the album had Orrico "making major inroads into mainstream pop" and called it an "adventurous set that perfectly showcases Orrico's vocal sass and youthful exuberance."
 Rolling Stone critic Kerry L. Smith found that the album had Orrico invoke a "sexy, sophisticated spirit [that] spices up her R&B-heavy; sophomore album with hip-hop, pop and gospel stylings well beyond her years [...]
 The album's shining moments are the ballads "Strong Enough," which Orrico performs on keyboard and "I Promise."
 If Orrico continues to stay true to herself, her career is one promise she's sure to make good on."
 Bill Lehane from MusicOMH gave Stacie Orrico a positive review.
 He found that "the urban, R&B; sound is certainly there, but this girl is singing about a much more serious mythical force than a genie in a bottle."
 He concluded that "this record, Orrico's second despite her tender years, is a beautiful album, and it packs a spiritual punch without alienating the average Aguilera fan.
 At least I hope it won't, because this contains some of the best solo female urban material in years.
 Does it matter that she's not singing about sex?"
+Cross Rhythms Tony Cummings scored the album a perfect ten-out-of-ten blocks describing it as, "a brilliant, R&B set every bit as good as those Destiny's Child albums which sell by the bushel".